On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in

 \subsection{Models \& Procedure}

-We test 48 open-source LMs from seven families (Llama, Qwen, Falcon, Mistral, OLMo, Pythia, Gemma), ranging from 0.5B to 72B parameters (Appendix~\ref{sec:app:behavioral-eval-models}).
+We test 48 open-weights and/or open-source LMs from seven families (Llama, Qwen, Falcon, Mistral, OLMo, Pythia, Gemma), ranging from 0.5B to 72B parameters (listed in Appendix~\ref{sec:app:behavioral-eval-models}).
 Where possible, we test base and fine-tuned versions, the type of which (instruction-tuning, RLHF, both) depends on the model.

 LMs' predictions are retrieved via conditional log-probability scoring.
 For each item, we retrieve the log-probability of the tokens of each answer option, conditioned on the input prompt, and average across the token log-probabilities to correct for different lengths of different answer options.
 The model's prediction is the option with the highest normalized log-probability.
 Accuracy is the proportion of correct answers.